 - Take a crash course

-To learn a lot of information in a short amount of time
+To learn a large amount of information in a short amount of time

 - A steep learning curve

-A situation that is challenging to learn or understand
+A situation or task that is difficult to learn or understand

 - A load off my mind